andreezlee/DOW-Predictor/README.md

 ### Integration phase:
 - use word embedding in neural network to predict the DOW Jones
-- use linear regression on three features: previous EOD value, neural network output, sentiment
+- use linear regression on three features: previous % change value, neural network output, sentiment
 - analyze results

 ### Visualization phase: